 Full-time vs. part-time

-Full-time status: 60% or more of a full course load (i.e. 9 credits per semester or more) is considered full-time status.
+Full-time status: 60% or more of a full course load (i.e. 9 credits per semester if you are in a program that considers 15 credits per semester as a full time course load.
+This may vary by program) is considered full-time status.

 Special, Visiting, Qualifying and Post-doctoral students should contact the SSAO for eligibility requirements.